 Company Formations – Ireland Forms and Guidance

-Every company is required by law to have a registered office within the jurisdiction.
+Every company is required by law to have a Registered Office within the state.
 This is the address to which all official documents, notices and court papers are required to be sent by law.
-The address must be a physical location, not just a P.O. box number, because people have the right to visit the company’s registered office to inspect certain registers and documents.
+The address must be a physical location because people have the right to visit the company’s Registered Office to inspect certain registers and documents.

 It is vital that a company keeps the CRO informed of the location of its registered office.
 A company notifies its change of registered office by sending a completed Form B2 to the CRO.
 The change becomes legally effective only when the CRO has registered the form.

 Where the notification of the termination of a directorship would result in a company not having an EU resident director Form B10, notifying the CRO of the termination of that directorship, is required to be accompanied by a Bond unless a section 44 certificate is currently in force in relation to the company.
-(This is a certificate that a company has a real and continuous link with one or more economic activities that are being carried on in the State; this is applied for on Form B67).
+This is a certificate stating that a company has a real and continuous link with one or more economic activities that are being carried on in the State.

 - Form B5 must be filed within one month of the date of the allotment together with either a contract in writing, constituting the title of allottees to the allotment, together with any contract of sale, duly stamped adjudicated as to stamp duty